Liberia: 'Don't Question the President's Covid-19 Vaccine Status' - Health Minister

 As a result, critics and health experts have blamed the President's laze faire attitude toward the vaccination campaign as reasons behind the public lukewarm response to the vaccination campaign.

-However, speaking in dPost Views: 7efense of her boss at the Ministry of Information's regular press briefing, Dr. Jallah said the public should not be concerned over whether the President has been immunized or not, rather they should focus on their own safety, adding, the President will take the vaccine when he is ready.
+However, speaking in defense of her boss at the Ministry of Information's regular press briefing, Dr. Jallah said the public should not be concerned over whether the President has been immunized or not, rather they should focus on their own safety, adding, the President will take the vaccine when he is ready.

 Dr. Jallah: "So this persistence on whether or not the President will take the vaccine is the President's prerogative.
 So, stop asking the question surrounding the President taking the vaccine.
 I'm sure when the President is ready, he will take the vaccine."